 VI.
 Faculty Responsibilities

-A. Collaboration with a Librarian, Archivist and/or the Digital Scholar
+A. Collaboration with a Librarian and/or Archivist

 A faculty member who receives a Mellon DC grant for curricular development is expected to submit a report, approximately 2-3 pages in length, to the campus committee within two months after the course has been taught for the first time.
 The report should address the ways in which the course incorporated digital collections or methodologies in accordance with the original proposal, the approximate amount of time devoted to the project development, feedback from students, and the faculty member’s assessment of the overall success of the project based on the initial teaching experience.